 At CA, we have uncovered our fair share of fibs and omitted information over the years.
-Every recruitment professional has a story about when a candidate lied or withheld crucial information, and the proverbial hit the fan as a result.
-Thankfully, experienced recruitment consultants (like ourselves) have learnt how to diplomatically weed out any untruths when taking on new candidates.
+Every recruitment professional has a story about when a candidate lied or withheld crucial information, and the proverbial wheels fell off as a result.
+Thankfully, experienced recruitment consultants , like ourselves, have learnt how to diplomatically weed out any untruths when taking on new candidates.
 Now, we’re not talking about hamming up the odd thing on your CV.
-We’re talking about how you deal with us, as recruitment specialists looking for the perfect role for you.
-So here’s a little rundown on why it is so important to be honest with us lot.
+We’re talking about how you deal with us, as specialist recruitment consultants looking for the perfect role for you.
+So here’s a little rundown on why it is so important to be honest with us.

 We are working together for the same goal

 This is the most significant reason as to why you should always be brutally honest with your recruiter.
 We want the same thing you do, so you need to equip us with what we need to be able to do that to the best of our ability.
 We need to know everything.
 If we don’t have the the right information, we can’t do our job the way we need to.